 Exposure to addictive drugs appears to impair synaptic plasticity in reward-associated areas of the brain.

-If genuinely plastic variations mediate addictive issues, then it might be possible to switch them via TMS if we can precisely spot and target the affected brain circuits.
+If genuinely plastic variations mediate addictive issues, it might be possible to switch them via TMS if we can precisely spot and target the affected brain circuits.

 Along these lines, studies are being conducted on the effects of rTMS on methamphetamine (another drug of abuse) abuse.

-This study supports the possibility of applying TMS to all stages of addiction rehab — from the early stage of withdrawal to the mid-stage of craving, up till the end stage of cognitive recovery.
+This study supports the possibility of applying TMS to all stages of addiction rehab — from the early stage of withdrawal to the mid-stage of craving, up to the end stage of cognitive recovery.

-The Role of the Brainsway’s Deep TMS (dTMS) in Addiction
+The Role of the Brainsway’s Deep TMS (dTMS) in addiction

 Brainsway has also tested its dTMS through H4 coil as a treatment for addiction to various substances.
-Its study also concludes that regular TMS treatments may be a helpful option for addiction and substance abuse.
+Its study also concludes that regular TMS treatments may be a practical option for addiction and substance abuse.